biegehydra/EasyCsv-Dotnet/components.md

 More examples can be found [here](https://github.com/biegehydra/EasyCsv-Dotnet/tree/master/src/EasyCsv.Processing/Strategies).

 ### Create Strategy Options Component
-Once you have written your strategy, to integrate it with the CsvProcessingStepper, it is recommended to write a `StrategyItem` wrapper for the executing the strategy and managing its options.
+Once you have written your strategy, to integrate it with the CsvProcessingStepper, it is recommended to write a `StrategyItem` wrapper to execute the strategy and manage its options.
 Take for example the wrapper for the `DivideAndReplicate` strategy.

 ```html
 @inherits StrategyItemBase